TrialAndErrorOps/AnyFlip-GUI-Downloader/README.md

 You do NOT need admin permissions.
 You do NOT need to change bypass policy to Unrestricted.

-You do need to have remotesigned for the execution policy
+You do need to have remotesigned for the execution policy if you are running the .ps1 script
 ```PowerShell
 set-executionpolicy remotesigned -scope process
 ```
+You do NOT need to do anything if you are running the EXE.
+You can have execution policy set to restricted and it will still run just fine.

 By default Lofter1's downloader is installed to your user\appdata\local\anyflip-downloader folder.
 The script looks for that folder and will automatically install Lofter1's AnyFlip Downloader as part of the "Download PDF" process if you don't already have the tool installed.